-Mr. Stadelmaier joined Angelo, Gordon in July 2008 as the Chief Accounting Officer.
-Previously, Mr. Stadelmaier was a Senior Manager at Ernst & Young, LLP from 1997 to 2008 where he served clients in the real estate and financial services industries.
+Mr. Stadelmaier joined Angelo, Gordon in July 2008 and is the firm's Chief Financial Officer.
+Mr. Stadelmaier served as our Chief Financial Officer from the date of our initial public offering until September 4, 2013.
+Previously, Mr. Stadelmaier was a Senior Manager at Ernst & Young LLP from 1997 to 2008 where he served clients in the real estate and financial services industries.
 Mr. Stadelmaier is a Certified Public Accountant and holds a B.S. degree from the State University of New York at Albany.
+He has served as a director of the Company since 2012.